Kev-gp/published-notes/content/Blogs/The Writer's Odyssey - Why We Write.md

 ---
-title: "The Writer's Odyssey: Why We Put Pen to Paper"
+title: "The Writer's Odyssey: Why We Write"
 aliases:
 tags:
   - writing